 “See what I mean?”
 Chuck asked.
 “Most of them don’t even know we’re here.
 Hand me a Phillips screwdriver and a roll of tape.
 We’ll be out of here in a jiffy.”
 Twenty minutes later, we were on our way to the next no-sweat job.

 Not every ward, however, was quite so peaceful.
-The residents of Building 10 were afflicted with what the staff carefully termed “behavioral issues,” and on my second day of work, a young male drug casualty leapt up three rungs of our momentarily unattended stepladder to sing in a resolute baritone the first stanzas of what he proudly introduced as “The Crack Song”: “Crack, crack, crack/ O, hit me with all your smack!”
+The residents of Building 10 were afflicted with what the staff carefully termed “behavioral issues,” and on my second day of work, a young male drug casualty leapt up three rungs of our momentarily unattended stepladder to sing in a resolute baritone the first stanzas of what he proudly introduced as “The Crack Song”: “Crack, crack, crack/ O, hit me with all you can smack!”
 Then, after forgetting the reaming lyrics, or thinking us unworthy of hearing them, he descended to the apathetic applause of a single enthusiast and cockily strode away, chuckling madly at a droll recollection of a rare caper from his salad days.

 Later that first week, I narrowly escaped a sudden attack from a man who Chuck called “The Mad Bomber,” a patient in the habit of defecating whenever and wherever he chose.
 Sighting a bared buttock ten yards down the corridor, Chuck shouted, “Heads up!
 Land mines ahead!” and a nurse quickly materialized, baggie over her hand, to scoop up without so much as a grimace at the dropped offering.

 On the occasion of my sole brush with patient violence, Chuck and I were forced to cower behind the reinforced glass of the nursing station “bubble” as an out-of-control linebacker-type beat a tattoo upon the window with a heavy oak chair.
-After the “riot squad,” a quartet of beefy male attendants, quelled the uprising, Chuck noted with wry amusement that the female nurses had removed themselves another step further from the potential mayhem by hiding in the nurse’ bathroom, a cozy retreat into which we hadn’t been invited.
+After the “riot squad,” a quartet of beefy male attendants, quelled the uprising, Chuck noted with wry amusement that the female nurses had removed themselves another step further from the potential mayhem by hiding in the nurse’s bathroom, a cozy retreat into which we hadn’t been invited.

 But none of these unsettling incidents had quite prepared me for my first visit to Building 54, the last shelter at the end of the welfare highway for the impoverished souls sans family and insurance.
 Confined within its hard plaster and tile wall and floors lived the sad victims of karma’s relentless milling, society’s wounded castoffs.
 Warehoused in conditions reminiscent of the pre-tranquilizer era “snake pits” of historical notoriety, the forgotten men and women existed in a chemical haze, unloved and unwanted, until the day that death’s dark carriage kindly decided to stop.